Heather Zelle, JD, PhD

 Research interests:

-Mental health policy and systems, particularly civil commitment law, crisis services continuum, and advance directives
+Mental health policy and systems, particularly civil commitment law, crisis services continuum, extreme risk protection orders, and advance directives

 Diversion of individuals with mental illnesses from the criminal legal system